 I live in S Paulo.
 The city is like NYC, if you are on vacattions that's the place NOT to be.
 Traffic, crowded spaces and so on.

 Rio has a good vibe, famous beaches, good atmosphere.
 I would spend like 6 nights in Rio (Copacabana Beach, Ipanema Beach with sunsetting at Arpoador Beach, Redemption Christ, Sugar Loaf, 2 nights in Parati, 4 nights in Ilha Grande (feerys depart from Mangaratiba)

 5 nights in Rio, 3 Nights in Buenos Aires 3 nights in Ushuaia (southermost city (parks, penguins and wildlife), 2 Nights El Calafate (Perito Moreno, 2 nights in Mendoza ( biggest winerys in Argentina)

-Have a nice trip about 3 years ago
+Have a nice trip almost 4 years ago

 Iguassu Falls is probably the nicest place I have ever been to.
 If you go, you have to stay at the hotel inside Iguassu National Park (Sheraton on the Argentina side, Belmond Hotel on the Brazil side), so that you can have complete access to the falls outside of the national park visiting hours.